-During your first two years, the HBA Admissions Committee will look for you to maintain a level of leadership and extracurricular involvement.
+During your first two years, the HBA Admissions Committee will look for you to maintain a level of leadership and extracurricular involvement in order to meet your progression requirements.
 All fields-arts, student and residence government, athletics, clubs and organizations, part-time jobs and community involvement-are equally valuable.
 The skills and knowledge you acquire through these activities will be beneficial in the daily discussions that take place in your HBA classes.
 Remember that students admitted through regular admissions (after two years of university) are very heavily involved in extracurricular activities and will become your future classmates.
 If you lose your lvey AEO status, you will be in competition with regular applicants to the HBA Program who present a very impressive portfolio of extracurricular activities so be sure to keep yourself involved.